canonical/maas-site-manager-k8s-operator/docs/tutorial/2-deploy-msm-and-postgres.md

-# Deploy MAAS Site Manager and PostgreSQL
+# Deploy PostgreSQL

-In this section, we'll deploy MAAS Site Manager and PostgreSQL, and create an integration between the two.
+In this section, we'll deploy PostgreSQL and create a Juju offer.

 Before starting, make sure you are working in the correct Juju model: